The King’s Farewell: The end of Felix Hernandez’s long, complicated journey with the Mariners

 But it wasn’t supposed to end this way.

 Hernandez will leave the Mariners without ever pitching in the postseason.
 His legacy and Hall of Fame hopes have likely been wounded beyond healing.
-For many years of his prime, the Mariners were negligent in surrounding him with mediocrity.
+For many years of his prime, the Mariners were negligent in surrounding him with mediocrity based largely on the people that made baseball decisions and the people that paid them to make those decisions.

-In a cruel twist, when the Mariners finally surrounded him with talent, Hernandez couldn’t lift his team into the postseason because of his below-standard performances.
+In a cruel twist of his baseball fate, when the Mariners finally surrounded him with requisite talent, Hernandez, despite the expectations, couldn’t lift his team into the postseason because of his below-standard performances.
 He wasn’t the lone reason they missed the postseason in those years, but had he been able to summon the real King Felix, his baseball resume wouldn’t have that glaring absence.

 Hernandez’s career arc is fascinating and tragic.
 It’s Shakespearean in its triumph and turmoil.
 Meteoric rise followed by a steady fall with no vindication in the end.